BenyaminMahamed/FINALYEARPROJECT/README.md

 ## Controls

-- Keyboard input allows manual override of automated controls
+- Keyboard input allows manual override of automated behavior
-- Used mainly for testing and simulation purposes
+- Designed primarily for testing and simulation environments

 ---

 ## Future Improvements

+- Integrate deep learning-based object detection models
-- Improve detection accuracy using deep learning models
+- Improve detection robustness in complex environments
-- Add real-world vehicle integration
-- Implement traffic sign recognition
+- Add traffic sign and signal recognition
-- Improve performance and optimization
+- Optimize performance for higher frame rates
-- Add a graphical user interface
+- Develop a graphical user interface (GUI)

 ---

+## License

+This project is licensed under the **MIT License**.
+You are free to use, modify, and distribute this project for academic and research purposes.

+---

 ## Author

-Benyamin Mahamed
+**Benyamin Mahamed**
 Final Year Project